arathivariar/we_said_yes/README.md

 Return to the 'Code' tab of GitHub repo and wait a few minutes for the build to finish.
 Refresh the page.
 Click on github-pages to view the Deployments History.
 Click View deployment to open the live URL.

-_Note:_ The live link for the site can be found here: https://arathivariar.github.io/we_said_yes/
+_Note:_ The live website link: https://arathivariar.github.io/we_said_yes/